eberhab/m20/emulation_with_mame.md

 After installing MAME, one needs to separately download the M20's ROM contents, e.g. [_m20.zip_](https://wowroms.com/en/roms/mame/olivetti-l1-m20/89051.html).
 For legal reasons, most ROMs are [not included](https://wiki.mamedev.org/index.php/FAQ:ROMs) in MAME.

 Secondly, one needs a floppy to boot from.
 Floppy disk images of different types can be loaded.
 Those can be: dd/ sdd/ rdm20 *.img (M20 floppy-sector-dumps), Teledisk *.td0, or ImageDisk *.imd files, as found in the [disk images section](http://www.z80ne.com/m20/index.php?argument=sections/download/wrm20/wrm20.inc).
 Single images will only work if they have bootable content (e.g. Olivetti's M20 operating system PCOS).
 A good entry point is _pcos102.img_.
 Images can also be loaded in zipped format.
-Multipled images belonging to a package can be in one zip file an are specified by number, e.g. "pascal.zip:1".
+Multiple images belonging to a package can be in one zip file an are specified by number, e.g. "pascal.zip:1".

 To get started right away, download ROM data and floppy images into a local directory and from within, run: